cppalliance/safe-cpp/proposal/draft.md

 Aborted (core dumped)
 ```

 Out-of-contract use of user-defined types should panic with a similar message.
 Unlike Standard C++, our containers always perform bounds checking.
-If you want to disable runtime checks, either use a
+As with builtin types, the runtime check can be elided with [unsafe subscripts](#unsafe-subscripts) or disabled for the entire translation unit with the `-no-panic` compiler switch.
+This is a drastic measure and is intending for profiling the effects of runtime checks.

 ```cpp
 template<typename T+>